-- 1. Students shall be able to understand the factors affecting a business. - 2.
-Students shall learn the tools to scan the business environment. - 3.
-Students shall be able to understand the economic environment of India and how the policies and reforms strengthen the same.
+- 1. Understand the factors affecting a business. - 2.
+Learn the tools to scan the business environment. - 3.
+Understand the economic environment of India and how the policies and reforms strengthen the same. - 4.
+Understand and analyze the complexities of the global market.